Freddsle/fedRBE/batchcorrection/README.md

 represent one batch, multiple batches per client are NOT supported.
 Normalization can be applied, multiple input formats are supported, check the [config](#config) for more information.
 The app is provided for free for all use, including commercial use.
-THe app is open source and the source code can be reviewed on [github](https://github.com/Freddsle/removeBatch/tree/main/batchcorrection).
+The app is open source and the source code can be reviewed on [github](https://github.com/Freddsle/removeBatch/tree/main/batchcorrection).

 ## Usage